issamansur/CryptographyLite/README.md

 # CryptographyLite
-Light library for practice with cryptography and learning
+Lite library for practice with cryptography and learning

 This repository contains code examples, algorithms, and solutions related to cryptography and encryption.